 When you make the decision to integrate AV systems over a facility’s IP network infrastructure, you provide yourself and your customer a powerful opportunity to centrally manage all AV operations to ensure reliability, end-user satisfaction, security, and access to the latest features.

-IP-based AV systems can easily and seamlessly be integrated into the Atlona Management System (AMS™), to let you access, monitor, and manage them from a web portal.
+IP-based AV systems can easily and seamlessly be integrated into the Atlona Management System (AMS) AV asset management platform, to let you access, monitor, and manage them from a web portal.
 AMS is part of the Velocity System for AV control and asset management.

 Key features of centralized, IP-based AV asset management: